Coronavirus (COVID-19) Lanyon Bowdler Update

 We’re pleased to be able to help you with your legal issues, and to continue to provide an excellent service for our clients during these difficult times.
 Our people are still part of your team, even though they may not all be working in the office at the moment.

-What we’re doing to keep everyone safe
+What we’re doing to keep everyone safe at our offices:

 - We’re using fewer meeting rooms to help with social distancing and allowing time between meetings so we can allow for extra cleaning.